spdx/spdx-3-model/model/Dataset/Properties/knownBias.md

 ## Description

-KnownBias is a free form text field that describes the different biases that the dataset encompasses.
+A free form text that describes the different biases that the dataset encompasses.

 ## Metadata